 Step 3: Open the Window tab and select the Power icon.
-In the power icon, select the restart option by pressing and holding the Shift key (Shift+Restart).
-You will then have to choose between three options: Continue with, solve the problem and turn the computer off.
-Select the option Troubleshooting and then select the Advancedtab.
-In the advanced options, click on the Start setting and select the Restart option.
-Press and hold the F5 key during system startup and let the system start up.
+In the power icon, select the restart option by holding down the Shift key (Shift+Restart).
+You will then have to choose between three options: Continue, solve the problem and turn off the computer.
+Select the Troubleshooting option, and then select the Advancedtab.
+In the advanced options, click the Start setting and select the Restart option.
+Press and hold the F5 key during system startup and let the system boot up.

-Step 4: In this menu, select Activate the secure mode with network.
+Step 4: In this menu, select Activate secure mode with network.

-Step 5: After starting the system, install the autorun program and run it.
+Step 5: After booting the system, install the autorun program and run it.

-Step 6: Disable the blank spaces and Hide entries in windows on the Options tab in Autorun.
+Step 6: Disable blank spaces and Hide entries in windows in the Options tab in Autorun.
 Click on Refresh.